 And there the story might have ended had not Dick and Anita Onerecker joined the long traffic jam which stretched behind the crash scene later.
 They walked forward to see if they could help.
 Could they pray for anyone?
 No, said the police officer, the Ford car driver died instantly an hour and a half ago.
 Nothing could be done, but something impelled this Baptist pastor to persist in his request, so permission was granted with a warning that the scene was really stressing, grass fragments and broken metal strewn over the lifeless victim.

 At times his gifted voice broke into song and it was when he sang "What a Friend We Have in Jesus" that Don's own voice broke in to join his!
 Dick scrambled out of the wreckage shouting, "He's alive!
 He's singing!
-He's come back! [but what did the officers at the scene think when they heard this, only to find it was absolutely true?--Ronald Ginther]
+He's come back!".

 Even before the trashed car closed around him Don was completely oblivious to what had happened.
 A light enveloped him.
 He was facing a crowd standing in front of a beautiful gate--people who had gone into the heavenlies years before, smiling, shouting and praising God.
 A welcome committee?
 His grandfather, now strong and well, embraced him.
 Friends hugged him.
-His grandmother (once a victim to osteoporosis [and bent over all the time he knew her]) was upright and sparkling with happiness.
-A dear friend whose death had grieved Don sortely a few years ago, was there to assure him of joy and gladness and that it was well with them all.
+His grandmother (once a victim to osteoporosis ) was upright and sparkling with happiness.
+A dear friend whose death had grieved Don shortly a few years ago, was there to assure him of joy and gladness and that it was well with them all.
 The atmosphere was blissful--the greatest family reunion of all time with warm and radiant light all around.
 He felt fully alive.